eProsima/DDS-Router/docs/rst/use_cases/repeater.rst

   connected in different private networks, etc.) cannot reach each other.

 The following figure exemplifies these use cases.
-When the communication between edge routers are not possible, a Repeater can be set in the middle to forward data and make the communication possible.
+When the communication between edge routers is not possible, a Repeater can be set in the middle to forward data and make the communication possible.

 .. figure:: /rst/figures/repeater.png